demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 Deprecating integration is a very simple process.

 1) define in the integration yml file the following key: ```deprecated: true```.
-2) Add to the integration yml description the sentence: Deprecated. <reason why it is deprecated> or <use integration v2 instead> or <No available replacment>
+2) Add to the integration yml description the sentence: Deprecated. "reason why it is deprecated" or "use integration v2 instead" or "No available replacement"

 here are two examples: